Azawakh

 Caring Guide

-The Azawakh is generally considered a robust, healthy breed with fewer genetic issues than many purebreds - a benefit of their natural development in harsh conditions.
-Most Australian owners can expect their Azawakh to live 12-15 years with proper care, though like all sighthounds, they have some unique health considerations.
+The Azawakh is a robust, healthy breed with fewer genetic issues than many purebreds—a benefit of their natural development.
+Most Australian owners can expect their Azawakh to live 12-15 years, but like all sighthounds, they have unique health considerations.

 Feeding an Azawakh requires understanding their unique physiology and avoiding the temptation to "fatten them up."
 These dogs are naturally lean - if you can't see some rib definition, they're likely overweight, which can lead to serious health complications including the dangerous condition of gastric torsion (bloat).